When to Start?

 Food Before One - Just for Fun?

 Kind of, but not exactly…breast milk, formula or a combination of the two should be a child’s main drink for the first year of their life.
 You should continue feeding your baby on demand for as long as you like.
-Be aware though that your babe’s stomach is still small, so offer solids before nursing them at meal times.
+Be aware though that your baby’s stomach is still small, so offer solids before nursing them at meal times.
 Try not to wait until your little one is starving before offering them food, or they may be too upset to eat.
 Unlike formula (which takes 3-4 hours to digest), breast milk is digested in as little as 90 minutes, so you may nurse your child closer to meal times than mothers who are using formula (9).
-A helpful guideline to follow is that your baby’s diet should be at least 25% solids and 75% breast milk by around one year old and at least 75% solids and 25% breast milk by around two years old.
-Start slowly when it comes to weaning, allowing your child to explore different textures, tastes and temperatures in a safe and fun way.
-Avoid pressuring them to eat too much too soon, so that mealtimes do not become highly pressured.
-Listen to their cues when they indicate that they are finished and do not label any foods as 'good' or 'bad'.

 For my son, breastfeeding was about comfort much more than it was about satiating his hunger and so I did not restrict his nursing until he was over two years old.
 He ate well until he was around one and then he became much more picky about when or how he wanted to eat (not so much about the types of foods) as a way of asserting his independence!
-He is almost three years old now and my milk supply is much smaller than it was a year or two ago.
+He is almost three years old now and my milk supply is much lower than it was a year or two ago.
 I do not restrict his nursing because I am worried about him eating, but I have recently put boundaries in place for my own sanity(!).

 What About Drinks?